mccright/FCCSCybersecurityInput/SomeSecurityIlities.md

  d.
 Security -- Configurability
  e.
 Security -- Maintainability
 15. Security -- Anonymity (Anonymity and accountability are extremes on the linkability continuum)
-*Those below seem less generally applicable in some industries, but still sometimes relevant*
+*Those below seem less generally applicable in some industries, but still highly relevant -- even core -- to others*
 16. Security -- Unobservability
 17. Security -- Pseudonymity
 18. Security -- Unlinkability (Attacker cannot identify linkage after observing items of interest, that were not already known prior to that observation.)
+*And finally, the issues below need more work to tease out their relevant 'ilities.
+Let me know if you have some repairs.*
 19. Security - (need an "ility" here) Self-Preservation
 20. Security - (need an "ility" here) Compartmentalization
 21. Security - (need an "ility" here) Procedures